deepanshs/mrsimulator/docs/installation/devs.rst

 .. note::

-    If you are using a Mac with Apple Silicon and unable to install **mrsimulator**, `open an issue <https://github.com/deepanshs/mrsimulator/issues/new/choose>`__ on
+    If you are using a Mac with Apple Silicon and unable to install **MRSimulator**, `open an issue <https://github.com/deepanshs/mrsimulator/issues/new/choose>`__ on
     the GitHub page.